-The gusty, high winds and spring rain have cut into the first and second month’s cooking time.
+The gusty, high winds and spring rain cut into the cooking time.
 All the plans of fancy dishes and breads was blown away with sand and dust and wind or driving rain.
-Cooking whole foods takes time outdoors.
-This past month I mostly ate out of cans.

 Roma tomatoes lasted over a week, and improved in flavor over time.
 They worked well with a can of tuna.
 Garlic raw is not that appealing, but a head of garlic keeps at least a month.
 Grapes last 4-5 days if kept shaded.
 Same with mango.
 Oranges, grapefruit, lemons and limes all last for 10 days.
-Cucumbers don’t last more than 2 days.
-Bell peppers don’t last more than 2 days.
-Eggs last 10 days.
+(Their only downside is the size of the garbage.
+Have switched to citric acid and am skipping grapefruit until I am in town near a way to throw the peel away.
+Cucumbers don’t last more than 2 days; then only if it is cool in the truck and you haven’t cut into them.
+Eggs last 10 days, unless it is really hot then pickle them after 4-5 days.
 Salted butter is still good after 1 month.
-A bit cheesy, but still good.
+A bit cheesy tasting, but still good.

 It is important to pick blemish free and unripe fruits and veggies.
 The fruits go into a wicker basket covered with a cloth.
 The veggies go onto paper towel covered with a dish cloth.
 All fresh food is gently turned every day and stored in the shade.
-There are no cabbages or lettuces small enough for a single meal.
+There are no lettuces small enough for a single meal.
+Cabbage will last for awhile if you peel off the leaves.
 I haven’t figured out a way to keep cut veggies.
 Yet.

 Eating inside has some problems.
 There is no way to wash dishes, cutting board or utensils.
 I eat out of the cans.
 Then lean out the back door and spray the knife or fork or spoon with vinegar water.
-Then dry it off with a dish towel.
+Then dry it off with a dish towel or air dry.
 That seems to be holding the bad germs at bay.

 how’s the herb? hehe… just kidding… kind of :)